There’s An App for That: Work

 Here’s my moment of vulnerability this morning.
 I have been awful at this over the past six months.
 With all of the transitions that we’ve had at Christ Church and the personal transitions I’ve experienced of moving around the corner and my wife starting medical residency, I have not been living consistently in a healthy rhythm.
 Some of it is caused by things I can’t control.
 But, there is a good bit that I can.
 And, I suspect that I’m not the only one.
 I am committed to working on that over the next couple of months.
 If you need to, I hope you’ll work on it as well.
 We need to seek a holy rhythm.

-3) We have a responsibility for each other.
+3) We have a responsibility to each other.

 You know, it’s interesting to me that the first two verbal encounters between humans and God in scripture have to deal with the responsibility we have for others.
 In the first, God comes to the Garden of Eden after Adam and Eve have eaten the forbidden fruit and finds Adam, who immediately tries to blame the whole thing on Eve and absolve himself.
 It doesn’t work.
 Then, a chapter later, God comes to Cain, asking about his brother, Abel, and Cain responds with that famous line, “Am I my brother’s keeper?”
 Of course, at this point Cain had just killed Abel.